GannaChernyshova/labspace-dhi-node/.labspace/04-switch-to-dhi.md

 docker stop demo-node
 ```

-2. Or we can run the fuctinal test and build an app from the Dockerfile using Testcontainers library.
+2. Or we can run the functional test and build an app from the Dockerfile using the Testcontainers library.

-[Testcontainers](https://testcontainers.com/cloud/) allows to run the containerized application along with any required services, such as databases, effectively reproducing the local environment needed to test the application at the API or end-to-end (E2E) level.
+[Testcontainers](https://testcontainers.com/cloud/) allows you to run the containerized application along with any required services, such as databases, effectively reproducing the local environment needed to test the application at the API or end-to-end (E2E) level.

-This simple code block from the `test\app.test.js` allows to start the application under development form the Dockerfile on demand only for the testing phase:
+This simple code block from the `test/app.test.js` allows you to start the application under development from the Dockerfile on demand only for the testing phase:
 ```plaintext no-copy-button
  const builtContainer = await GenericContainer.fromDockerfile('.').build();
  container = await builtContainer